mcmire/dotfiles/README.md

 First, you need to get these files onto your computer somehow.
-Rather than merely cloning this repo and then modifying the files therein, the goal of this configuration is to **get you on a path to creating your own dotfiles**.
+Rather than merely cloning this repo and then modifying the files therein, the goal of this configuration is to **get you on a path to creating your own vimfiles**.
 Therefore, you'll want to fork this repo so that you can push changes up to it later.
 Once you've done this, you can then clone your fork in a convenient place you'll remember, such as the same place you store code: